draperlaboratory/VaderModularFuzzer/docs/coremodules/core_modules_configuration.md

 Status: Optional

 Usage: This parameter specifies the paths to the list of tokens to fuzz with.
 When not specified, this module must be run in a configuration that contains a DictionaryInitialization module to provide dictionary inputs.
+Blank tokens are skipped during load of these dictionaries.

 ### Configuration example